ForgeRock/openicf-vms-connector/README.md

 To get and build this repository you will need a build environment that has git, maven and a JDK installed.

-This has been confirmed as buildin with Maven 3.3.3, Oracle JDK 1.8.0_91.
+This has been confirmed as building with Maven 3.3.3, Oracle JDK 1.8.0_91.

 ```
 $ git clone <repo_url>
-$ cd <repo_url>
+$ cd <repo_dir>
 $ mvn clean install
 ```